DataFire/Integrations/integrations/generated/google_language/README.md

 ### ClassificationCategory
 * ClassificationCategory `object`: Represents a category returned from the text classifier.
   * confidence `number`: The classifier's confidence of the category.
 Number represents how certain
-  * name `string`: The name of the category representing the document.
+  * name `string`: The name of the category representing the document, from the [predefined

 ### ClassifyTextRequest
 * ClassifyTextRequest `object`: The document classification request message.